 Setting the importance of an email message

-You can also specify the importance of email messages such as High, Normal, or Low as shown in the below formula.
+You can also specify the importance of email messages, such as High, Normal, or Low, as demonstrated in the formula below.

-In this formula, we have set the importance of an email message as High.
+In this example, we have set the importance of the email message to High.

 Office365Outlook.SendEmailV2(